SEC Issues New Requirements for Cybersecurity Disclosures

 Connecting the Dots

-The final rule notes that the SEC has established an interagency
+The final rule notes that the SEC has established an

-the U.S. Attorney General’s determination of national security risk.
+U.S. Attorney General’s determination of national security risk.
+The

-communication to the SEC has been made so that a registrant may
+SEC has been made so that a registrant may delay its Form 8-K

-delay its Form 8-K filing.
-Registrants may want to consider
+filing.
+Registrants may want to consider developing a process as

-developing a process as part of their cyber response framework that
+part of their cyber response framework that takes into account the

-takes into account the required procedures to obtain this delay, if
+required procedures to obtain this delay, if needed.

 Risk Management, Strategy, and Governance